MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 output:
 ```

-You can create your own prompty-based evaluator and run it on a row of data:
+You can create your own Prompty-based evaluator and run it on a row of data:

 ```python
 with open("apology.prompty") as fin: